-Toys (including Rainbow Looms and Rubix Cubes), games, cards (including Pokemon), iPods, etc., are items not used for instructional purposes are not permitted at school and will be confiscated by school personnel.
+Toys (including Rainbow Looms and Rubix Cubes), games, cards (including Pokemon), etc., are items not used for instructional purposes, are not permitted at school and will be confiscated by school personnel.
 These items are not appropriate for bus, classroom, or recess activities.

-Students are prohibited from using personal communication devices, including cell phones, during the school day on district property and buses.
+Students are prohibited from using personal communication devices, including cell phones and smart watches, during the school day on district property and buses.
 Such devices must be turned off and kept in the student's locker/backpack.
-Any device found out throughout the school day will be confiscated by school personnel.
+Any device found throughout the school day will be confiscated by school personnel.
+Smart Watches should be for telling time only.

-The district shall not be liable for the loss, damage or misuse of any electronic device or non-instructional items brought to school by the student and no time will be invested into retrieving lost/stolen devices of this kind at school.
+The district shall not be liable for the loss, damage or misuse of any electronic device or non-instructional items brought to school by the student and no time will be invested into retrieving lost/ stolen devices of this kind at school.